ohanacode-dev/OhanaCode-IOT/README.md

 NOTE: this is still work in progress.
 Most of the projects are functional, but I still want to improove them.
 Most projects support "Over The Air" update, but it does sometimes crash, so you will still ocasionally need the wired connection.

+## Latest Changes

+- Fixed "switch" project to use the iot-portal.
+Had to remove udp ping as it caused connection issues.

+- Added iot-portal to be ran on a computer like raspberry pi zero.
+All devices should report to it so it can be used as a central point of access.

 ---

 ## Using the code